danyalamriben/MVP/_projects/pharmaceutical-clinical-trial-data-collection-aid.md

 images: []

 ---
-_This is a rough draft and mostly just an exercise of word-vomiting the case-study for later refinement.
+_This is a rough draft and mostly just an exercise to recollect for later refinement.
 Please don't judge me._

 ### problem